 Cons of Flexicar

 It worked out to be the most expensive for just the day but customer service is better.

 You’d assume a car share service run by a car hire company would be good, user-friendly and the customer service would be on par.
 It wasn’t.
 RACV was by far the worst out of the lot.
-The customer service didn’t respond to an email I sent, when I called a week later the rep didn’t know anything and had to keep checking then got it wrong.
+The customer service didn’t respond to an email I sent, when I called a week later the rep didn’t know anything and I had to keep checking then got it wrong.
 I would not recommend them to anyone.